Commercial Property Conveyancing

 Mistake #3: Inadequate communication

 Poor communication often leads to misunderstandings or delays in conveyancing.
-If you face issues with communication, make sure to offer regular updates and confirm all details with every party involved.
-Efforts like these will help align expectations and maintain progress in the transaction.
-For new conveyancers, setting up a consistent way to communicate is essential.
-Keep a record of all interactions and verify important points in writing to reduce confusion and keep everyone informed.
+If you encounter communication issues, offer regular updates and confirm all details with every party involved.
+Record all interactions and verify important points in writing to reduce confusion and keep everyone informed.

 Mistake #4: Neglecting to advise on zoning laws